Sandžak Muslim militia: German administration

 After the capitulation of Italy in early September 1943, Chetniks attacked and captured many Italian garrisons in Sandžak.
 On 11 and 12 September 1943 Chetniks tried to capture Prijepolje, but German forces supported by Muslim militia forced them to retreat with heavy casualties.

 During the German administration of Sandžak, after the capitulation of Italy, every detachment of the Moslem militia was obliged to provide a certain number of men for German military units.
-Commanders of Muslim militia chose the most capable young soldiers and send them to Novi Pazar to be trained by the SS troops.
-Some of them were sent to Eastern Front.
-When German forces took control over Pljevlja from Italians, they armed around 400 members of Moslem militia.
-In Sjenica the German commanded Moslem militia killed 50 Chetniks.
+The Muslim militia commanders chose the most capable young soldiers and sent them to Novi Pazar to be trained by SS troops.
+Some of them ended up being sent to the Eastern Front.
+When German forces took control over Pljevlja from the Italians, they provided weapons to around 400 members of the Moslem militia.
+In Sjenica, the German-commanded Moslem militia killed 50 Chetniks.
 Hasan Zvizdić equipped them with new, German, uniforms, allowing them to keep fez.